IBM-Bluemix-Docs/node/healthcheck.md

 {:pre: .pre}
 {:tip: .tip}

-# Using Health check in Node.js apps
+# Using a health check in Node.js apps
 {: #healthcheck}

 Health checks provide a simple mechanism to determine whether a server-side application is behaving properly.
 Cloud environments like [Kubernetes](https://www.ibm.com/cloud/container-service) and [Cloud Foundry](https://www.ibm.com/cloud/cloud-foundry), can be configured to poll health endpoints periodically to determine whether an instance of your service is ready to accept traffic.